-Members who have any questions in relation to any report are requested to submit their questions in writing to the Chief Executive Officer by 5:00pm on Monday, 19h September 2022.
+Members who have any questions in relation to any report are requested to submit their questions in writing to the Chief Executive Officer by 5:00pm on Monday, 18 September 2023.
 If questions are not submitted in this manner, the Club may not be able to provide a complete answer at the Annual General Meeting.

 - 4. To consider and if through fit pass the Ordinary Resolutions set out in this Notice. - 5.
-To consider and if through fit pass the Special Resolution set out in this Notice. - 6.
-To conduct the election of the Board. - 7.
 General business.